 The Bureau of Land Management is responsible for land, mineral, and wildlife management on millions of acres of US land.
 With over one-eighth of the US land mass under their control, the BLM also has plenty of outdoor recreation opportunities to offer.

 Most campgrounds managed by the BLM are primitive, although you won't have to hike into the backcountry to get to them.
-The campsites will typically be a small clearing with a picnic table, fire ring, and may or may not offer some type of restroom or potable water source, so be sure to bring your own water.
+The campsites will often be a small clearing with a picnic table, fire ring, and may not always offer a restroom or potable water source, so travelers should bring their own water.

-BLM campgrounds are usually small with not many campsites and are available on a first come, first serve basis.
-You may not find a campground attendant, but rather an iron ranger, which is a collection box where you can deposit your camping fees, usually only $5-10 per night.
-Many of the campgrounds charge no fees.
+BLM campgrounds are usually small, with not many campsites, and are also available on a first come, first serve basis.
+You may not find a campground attendant, but rather an iron ranger, which is a collection box where you can deposit your camping fees, usually being only $5-10 per night.
+However, many of the campgrounds charge no fees.

 State Parks and Forests

 The easiest way to plan a camping trip to a state park is to first narrow your selections down to a particular state.
-To make that task simpler, there are two resources to help you.
-Park Search, from L.L.Bean, lets you search by park name or by location and activity.
+Find Your Park lets you search by park name, location, or activity.
 Other parks are included in the search results besides the state parks, but all have excellent descriptions and photos.

-If you're making summer reservations, try to make them as far in advance as possible.
+- Make Reservations in Advance: If you're making summer reservations, try to make them as far in advance as possible.
 Popular campgrounds tend to get booked early for weekends and holidays.
-Make sure you understand the cancellation policy.
-Before getting off the phone, finalize a rate, and confirm what that rate includes.
-If you will be arriving late, ask if they have any late arrival arrangements.
-When making online reservations, make sure to print a copy of any conformation page or save any confirmation email.
-Take a copy of this with you when checking in.
+It's also important to make sure you understand the cancellation policy.
+In fact, before getting off the phone, make sure to finalize a rate and confirm what that rate includes.
+If you will be arriving late, you can ask if they have any late arrival arrangements.
+Lastly, when making online reservations, make sure to print a copy of any confirmation page or save any confirmation email to take with you when checking in.

-Upon entrance to the campground, you deposit your nightly fee(s) in an envelope with your name and site number and drop this in the collection box.
-Sometime during the day a park ranger will make rounds of the campgrounds and collect the fees.
-You will often see these in National Park and National Forest campgrounds.
+- Deposit Fees Correctly: For public campgrounds that use an iron ranger, deposit nightly fee(s) in an envelope with the name and site number before dropping it in the collection box.
+Sometime during the day, a park ranger will make rounds of the campgrounds and collect the fees.
+You will often see these in national parks and national forest campgrounds.